The Fear of Cats-Cute cuddly or the cause of anxiety and fear?

-Does the sight of cats cause your heartrate to increase?
+Does the sight of cats cause your heart to race?

-Does meowing make you feel like you feel uneasy?
+Does the sound of a cat meowing make you feel uneasy?

 Does a conversation about cats send a cold shiver down your spine?

-Is it difficult for you to express why you are never comfortable around cats?
+Is it difficult for you to express why you’re never comfortable around cats?

-It must be hard dealing with a fear that people around you do not seem to understand.
-It is even worse if you encounter questions like, why are people scared of cats?
-Many will probably think you are overreacting when you try to explain yourself.
+It must be hard dealing with a fear that people around you don’t seem to understand.
+It’s even worse if you encounter questions about why you fear cats.
+Many may think you’re overreacting when you try to explain your fear.
 If this is the case with you, you may suffer from a fear called ailurophobia.

 Ailurophobia is an irrational fear of cats.
 While phobias like hydrophobia are common, ailurophobia is rare.
 This, however, should not have you worried.
-Through identifying the causes and adjusting your lifestyle, you will successfully get over it.
+Through identifying the causes and adjusting your lifestyle, you can successfully overcome it.

 What Causes Ailurophobia?

 To understand the causes of ailurophobia, you must take a trip down memory lane.
-If you jog your memory enough, you will probably find an unpleasant experience with a cat.
-Could be a bite, or a scratch, or anything.
+If you jog your memory enough, you’ll probably find an unpleasant experience with a cat.
+It could be a bite, a scratch, or a hiss.
+Anything really.
 Did you ever witness a cat biting a friend when you were younger?
-If you can’t remember any of these happening to you, your case is unique.
-You belong to a group of people whose phobia is not triggered by any negative experiences with cats.
+If you can’t remember any of these happening, your case is rather unique.
+You may belong to a group whose phobia was not triggered by a negative experience with cats.

-If you avoid going to places because of cats or deliberately avoid visiting people that keep cats as pets, it means you are ailurophobic.
-Developing extreme anxiety whenever you see cats means you need to get help.
+If you avoid going to places because of cats or deliberately avoid visiting people that keep cats as pets, you may be ailurophobic.
+Developing extreme anxiety whenever you see cats means it’s time to get help.

-You can get over ailurophobia with some mental and lifestyle adjustments.
-This is referred to as ailurophobia treatment.
+You can learn to manage ailurophobia with some mental and lifestyle adjustments.

 Symptoms of Ailurophobia

-The main sign of ailurophobia is experiencing intense fear when around cats or just by thinking about them.
-As an ailurophobe, you will be very uncomfortable when around people that like talking about cats.
-You will or have probably gotten all panicky after imagining that a cat was in sight.
-Symptoms are divided into two as listed below;
+The main sign of ailurophobia is a feeling of intense fear when around cats or even just thinking about them.
+As an ailurophobe, you may be uncomfortable talking about cats or being in the presence of cat owners.
+You may panic imagining a cat is in sight.
+Symptoms are divided into two groups as listed below.

-● Extreme cat fear when you hear sounds that cats are likely to make.
+- Extreme fear when you hear sounds that cats are likely to make

 Physical Symptoms